Orgzales/Unity-XR-NetworkMapper-Project/README.md

 			- 🗸 Add list to new data screen in AR
 			- 🗸 Make script for popup for new SSID
 				- 🗸 Ask if it's white or black listed
+			- When new hidden SSID is scanned, popup window appears
 		- Have SSIDs become white or black listed
 	- Create a button that repeats the Shadow IT scan
 		- Detect rouge access points